Mulanggari Grassland Nature Reserve

 On ridge tops in the west and north of the reserve the grasslands grade into partially cleared nationally endangered Yellow Box-Blakely’s Red Gum Grassy Woodland.

 The reserve protects a small population of the nationally endangered Hoary Sunray (Leucochrysum albicans).
 The regionally rare Emu Foot (Cullen tenax) and Silky Swainson-pea (Swainsona sericea) have also been recorded in the reserve.

 Areas of predominantly exotic groundcover tend to occur in areas which are more damp and are typically dominated by Phalaris (Phalaris aquatic), Cocksfoot (Dactylis glomerata), Tall Fescue (Festuca arundinacea) and Brome Grasses (Bromus spp.) with native species such as Tall Spear Grass (Austrostipa bigeniculata) and Wallaby Grasses (Rytidosperma spp.) forming a minor component.

 Animals – Home to many

-Threatened golden sun moth (Synemon plana) and perunga grasshopper (Perunga ochracea) have been observed at the Mullanggari.
+Threatened Golden Sun Moth (Synemon plana) and Perunga Grasshopper (Perunga ochracea) have also been observed.

 Access off Gungahlin Drive and various points in Franklin.